topology-tool-kit/ttk-data/docs/molecularVibration.md

 ## Outputs

-- `bondOccurenceRates.vtm`: Extremum graph of for the equilibrium state, with its occurrence rate defined on each 1-dimensional separatrix.
+- `bondOccurenceRates.vtm`: Extremum graph for the equilibrium state, with its occurrence rate defined on each 1-dimensional separatrix.

 ## C++/Python API